benjamin-wilkins/treasure-in-hiding/ch-6.md

 "We'll need to extend it a bit," she said, "but apart from that it's great!"

 Throughout the rest of the morning, everyone was busy.
-Sam, Elsie and Max were extending the sleeping area to fill the full ditch, while Rose, John and Jessie were constructing another wigwam, but with 2 entrances, one to connect it to the other wigwam.
+Sam, Elsie and Max were extending the sleeping area to fill the full ditch, while Rose, John and Jessie were constructing another wigwam, but with 2 entrances, one of them to connect it to the other wigwam.

 They finished just before lunch.

-It was then that Sam suggested, "Shouldn't we have a lookout post?"
+It was then that Sam suggested, "Shouldn't we have a lookout post in that tree?"

 So, straight after lunch, everyone was back at work again, hauling branches up trees, making rope ladders and hammering together the lookout.